 - You Can Use Pain to Fuel Yourself to Greatness

-In some of his songs, Eminem revealed how pain pushed him to work very hard.
-He revealed that the pain of living in a trailer park, and the psychological pain he felt because he lacked enough money to sustain his family made him work very hard in the music industry where he eventually became a huge success.
+However, Eminem is not this type of person.
+He always used pain to fuel him to greatness.
+The pain of living in a trailer park and the psychological pain he felt because he lacked enough money to sustain his family made him work so hard.

 - Never Ever Give Up

 Despite being told that he won’t make it in rap because he was white, despite being booed off stage, Eminem never chose to give up.